Text functions in Excel are very helpful for extracting a part of a text.

 - 8 represents the phone number (7 digits + the dash)

-These 3 functions are very important to extract part of a string.
+These 3 functions are very important to extracting part of a string.
 But you can also work with other functions to extract more complex sub-string.

-- LEN counts the number of character in a string
+- LEN counts the number of characters in a string

 - SEARCH helps to find a specific character in a string